CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### What is MAC OS X and what is XNU?
 The Mac OS X is the operating system of the Mac and the kernel of is the XNU kernel
-    the kernel is the main component that control everything within OS Mac OS X since 2001 has been derived from UNIX.
+    the kernel is the main component that control everything within OS.
+    Mac OS X since 2001 has been derived from UNIX.
 #### What do we call the shell in Mac OS X?